luk3skyw4lker/luk3skyw4lker-blog/_posts/en/what-are-jwt-and-how-do-they-work.md

 The RSA ones are more complicated though since RSA is a type of assymetric encryption, a subject that would give us enough to write another whole article about.
 RSA encryption uses a pair of keys, so you need to have a public and a private key, you sign the JWT with the private key and validate the signature with your public key.

-**Note**: NEVER EXPOSE none of the keys you use to sign a JWT, it's very sensitive information and in case of it being exposed, people can fake JWTs to get inside your application and ALWAYS use a strong key that's difficult to guess, like a random string generated by some program or a pair of RSA keys.
+**Note**: NEVER EXPOSE none of the keys you use to sign a JWT, it's very sensitive information and in case of it being exposed, attackers can fake JWTs to get inside your application.
+ALWAYS use a strong key that's difficult to guess, like a random string generated by some program or a pair of RSA keys.
 The signature is the only thing making the JWT safe for your application to use.

 ## Generation